servian/TechChallengeApp/ASSESSMENT.md

 Candidates should assume that the solution will be deployed to an empty cloud subscription with no existing infrastructure in place.

+Candidates are free to use the most appropriate release package of the App for their platform and *should not* try to compile it themselves.

 There *should not* be a requirement for Servian to access a candidate's cloud services account to deploy this solution.

 Demonstrate regular commits and good git workflow practices.